GoogleCloudPlatform/ai-on-gke/finetuning-llama-7b-on-l4/README.md

 # Tutorial: Finetuning Llama 7b on GKE using L4 GPUs

-We’ll walk through fine tuning a Llama 2 7B model using GKE using 8 x L4 GPUs.
+We’ll walk through fine-tuning a Llama 2 7B model using GKE using 8 x L4 GPUs.
 L4 GPUs are suitable for many use cases beyond serving models.
 We will demonstrate how the L4 GPU is a great option for fine tuning LLMs, at a fraction of the cost of using a higher end GPU.

-Let’s get started and finetune Llama 2 7B on the [dell-research-harvard/AmericanStories](https://huggingface.co/datasets/dell-research-harvard/AmericanStories) dataset using GKE.
-You will get to do the following:
+Let’s get started and fine-tune Llama 2 7B on the [dell-research-harvard/AmericanStories](https://huggingface.co/datasets/dell-research-harvard/AmericanStories) dataset using GKE.
+For fine-tuning, Parameter Efficient Fine Tuning (PEFT) and LoRA is used so fine-tuning is posible on GPUs with less GPU memory.

+As part of this tutorial, you will get to do the following:

 *   Create a GKE cluster with an autoscaling L4 GPU nodepool
-*   Run a Kubernetes Job to download Llama 2 7B and finetune using L4 GPUs
+*   Run a Kubernetes Job to download Llama 2 7B and fine-tune using L4 GPUs

 ![architecture](image.png "architecture")

-## Creating the GKE cluster with L4 nodepools

-### Prerequisites
+## Prerequisites
 *   A terminal with `kubectl` and `gcloud` installed.
 Cloud Shell works great!
 *   L4 GPUs quota to be able to run additional 8 L4 GPUs
 *   Request access to Meta Llama models by submitting the [request access form](https://ai.meta.com/resources/models-and-libraries/llama-downloads/)
 *   Agree to the Llama 2 terms on the [Llama 2 7B HF](https://huggingface.co/meta-llama/Llama-2-7b-hf) model in HuggingFace

+## Creating the GKE cluster with L4 nodepools
 Let’s start by setting a few environment variables that will be used throughout this post.
 You should modify these variables to meet your environment and needs.